gokulmInfy/m2x-particle-core/README.md

 ```

-For memory space consideration, now we only provide double-precision when reading locations.
+For memory space consideration, we only provide double-precision when reading locations.
 An index of the location points is also provided here together with a user-specified context.

 The API is also slightly different, in that the stream name is not needed here: